Meniere's Disease: Could Your Spine Be the Cause?

 After our conversation, we’ll use some advanced diagnostic tools to get an objective look at what’s happening with your body’s structure and nervous system.
 These scans are completely painless and non-invasive.
 We use PostureIQ™ to capture a precise digital image of your posture, revealing any imbalances or shifts that could be putting stress on your spine and nerves.
 We also use Insight™ neurological scans to measure how your nervous system is functioning.
 These scans help us see if there’s any interference that could be affecting your body’s ability to regulate itself, including the delicate mechanisms of the inner ear.
 These advanced diagnostic assessments give us concrete data to guide your care.

-Your NeuroBioStructural Analysis
+What Your Results Mean: The NeuroBioStructural Analysis

 Next, we’ll perform a NeuroBioStructural analysis.
 This is a cornerstone of our approach at Lazar Spinal Care.
 This detailed examination helps us evaluate the relationship between your spine, your nervous system, and your overall health.
 We focus specifically on the upper cervical spine, the top two bones in your neck, because they play a critical role in protecting your brainstem and facilitating communication between your brain and body.
 Even a tiny misalignment here can disrupt nerve signals and fluid flow, which can contribute to balance problems and Meniere’s symptoms.
 Our analysis helps us pinpoint the exact location and degree of any structural shifts so we can address them with precision.

-Creating Your Personalized Care Plan
+Your Path Forward: A Personalized Care Plan

 Once we’ve gathered all this information from your history, scans, and analysis, we’ll put all the pieces together to create your personalized care plan.
 This isn’t a one-size-fits-all approach.
 Your plan will be tailored specifically to your body’s needs, based on the objective data we’ve collected.
 We’ll walk you through our findings, explaining exactly what’s going on and how our techniques, like Quantum Spinal Mechanics (QSM3), can help correct the underlying structural issues.
 Our goal is to restore proper alignment and function, allowing your body to heal itself and find lasting relief from your symptoms.
 When you're ready to start your journey, you can request an appointment with us.